Home » Charities

 After Audria passed away in 1987, her children established a scholarship fund in her name and began raising funds to award the first scholarships in 1989 at a show called Peacock in the Park.
 When Lady Elaine Peacock and Misty Waters passed away in 1993, Rose Empress XXXVI Maria and Kimberlee Van Patten accepted responsibility for producing annual Peacock in the Park shows and administering the scholarship program.
 They formed a board of directors for Peacock Productions, Inc. and gained tax-exempt status from the IRS in 1999.
 Peacock Productions, Inc. has continued the tradition of annual shows in Portland’s Rose Garden Amphitheater to raise funds for the Scholarship Fund.
 The 30th Anniversary “Peacock in the Park” was held in 2017.

 Since 1995. the ISCRE has provided annual awards supporting the Audria M. Edwards Scholarship Fund; ISCRE members have participated in Peacock in the Park and other fundraisers sponsored by Peacock Productions on multiple occasions.
+In Reign 47 the ISCRE started hosting Soul Food and Gospel with Peacock Productions to continue to raise money for this scholarship.
 Maria, Kimberlee, and other current and former members of the board are Honored Members of the ISCRE.

 Pride of the Rose Scholarship